 And while squeaky-clean skin may be tempting, “It is important to remember that you still want to treat skin gently,” says Dr. Michelle Park of Washington Square Dermatology.
 “The goal is not to strip skin of all oils.
 In fact, if you do that, it will lead to worsening acne and skin quality, as the dryness will send a signal to the skin to make even more sebum to compensate, leading to even oilier skin.”

-To help you choose a face wash that will help control your oil without stripping your skin of it, we spoke to five dermatologists (and two makeup artists) for their recommendations.
+To help you choose a face wash that will help control your oil without stripping your skin of it, we spoke to five dermatologists (and two makeup artists and a facialist) for their recommendations.

 Best overall face wash for oily skin